coldshard-hosting/CodeSyncer/README.md

 To get CodeSyncer up and running on your own repository, follow these simple steps:

-1. Ensure you have a ColdShard server and an active GitHub repository.
+1. Ensure you have a ColdShard server and an active GitHub repository, with the relevant config on your server.
+Open a ticket if you would like assistance.

-2. Generate an API key on the ColdShard panel. :key:
+2. Generate an API key on the [ColdShard panel](https://panel.coldshard.com/account/api). :key:

 3. In your GitHub repository, go to "Settings" :arrow_right: "Secrets" :arrow_right: "New repository secret".